 - Sailor Moon is the Trope Codifier, especially amongst Magical Girl works.
 14-year old Usagi Tsukino has long blonde hair in an Odango Hair style and wears a Sailor Fuku even when she becomes a high schooler.
-She starts out as a Na´ve Everygirl and a bit of a Book Dumb Genki Girl.
+She starts out as a Naïve Everygirl and a bit of a Book Dumb Genki Girl.
 Usagi notoriously is a Big Eater, especially of sweets, and has troubles with her weight.
 Usagi is big on The Power of Friendship.
-Usagi's eventual boyfriend Mamoru has blue (or black) colour scheme, is One Head Taller than her, and is also older than her (only by a bit in the manga but in the 90s anime he's 19).
+Usagi's eventual boyfriend Mamoru has blue (or black) colour scheme, is One Head Taller than her, and is also older than her (he's 17 in the manga but in the '90s anime he's 19).

 - Yuki from School-Live!, but unfortunately for her she's stuck in the wrong genre and in the wrong demographic.
 As a result, she's a Deconstructed Character Archetype.
 Bubbly, pink, and happy, Yuki is a friendly Ordinary High-School Student.
 She loves school and loves everyone around her.
 Unfortunately for her, she's so immature and eccentric that she sticks out like a sore thumb and thus was ostracized at school.
 Yuki is rather Book Dumb, though she can be very insightful in her moments of clarity.
 As innocent and cheerful as she is, Yuki suffers from her mind repressing the fact she's in a zombie apocalypse, leading her to be the The Load for much of the series.
 Eventually she gets better.